Wetheringsett-cum-Brockford: Places of interest

-Wetheringsett-cum-Brockford has one church named the All Saints Church.
+Wetheringsett-cum-Brockford has one place of worship, namely All Saints’ Church.
 This church was almost all rebuilt in the 15th century and the surrounding cemetery features headstones dating back to the 18th century.
-The All Saints Church also contains one war memorial.
+All Saints’ Church also contains one war memorial.

 Brockford also is home to the Mid-Suffolk Light Railway Museum.
-The original railway was built during the Edwardian era and the 'Light Railways Act' of 1896, allowed for the creation of the Mid-Suffolk Light Railway.
+The original railway was built during the Edwardian era and the Light Railways Act 1896 (59 & 60 Vict. c.
+48), allowed for the creation of the Mid-Suffolk Light Railway.
 The London & North Eastern Railway was introduced in 1923 and the Mid-Suffolk Light Railway Museum became part of this line a year after.
-However, after World War 2, the increase in road use led to the disuse of the railway.
+However, after World War Two, the increase in road use led to the disuse of the railway.
 The only usage came from students travelling to and from secondary school.
 The railway officially closed in 1952 and in 1990, a group of volunteers created the Mid-Suffolk Light Railway Museum.
 The Museum is a Suffolk tourist attraction and includes photographs, artefacts and rolling stock.

 The Old Post Office and attached Waveney cottage, Grade II Listed, is mentioned in Hugh Lander's 'English Cottage Interiors' as being a good example of Suffolk's heritage.
 The Post Office was bought by the Smith family in the early 20th century and has changed very little since that time.